dubada01/SWTORCombatParser/README.md

 - Added the ability to open a combat log file at a specific line number using notepad++.
 Simply use the Log Review window, and click on the timestamp of the log you want to review.
 It'll open notepad++ and take you directly to the line you clicked in Orbs.
 - Direct integration to Orbs-Stats.com.
 You can now view the leaderboard for a given encounter by right-clicking on the encounter in the Battles list.
 - Death Review is now accessed directly via a button under the entry of a failed boss fight in the Battles list.
+- Improved visibility of your local character's name in all overlays
+- Added Icons to Timer Bars
+- Improved timer functionality for non-english clients
+-

 ##TODO